viniciuspegorini/portal-centro-analises-front-test/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+- add a description of the change

-Fixes # (trello_task_link)
+# Fixes

+- add a list of issues fixed by this PR

 # Screenshot (optional)